BestTimesToVisit.com Logo

 When is the absolute best time to visit Singapore if I want to avoid the worst of the humidity and rain?

-I'm on a bit of a budget.
-Where can I find the most authentic and delicious food without breaking the bank?
+Beyond the hawker centers, where can I find truly authentic and delicious local food without breaking the bank?

 Ready to Plan Your Trip?